GeorgiaStateDefenseForce/gsdf.georgia.gov/pages/opfor.md

 ![OPFOR taking a 4-mile ruck march to Downtown Cumming, GA](/images/opfor1.jpg "OPFOR RUCK")

 ![OPFOR Taskforce is ready for the Mission](/images/opfor-tf.jpg "OPFOR Taskforce is ready for the Mission")

+*The Georgia State Defense Force is an unarmed component of the Georgia Department of Defense.
+Weapons are used for training, sanctioned competitions, or other authorized purpose.*